Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Keep all sorts of poisons, and other deterents, like oils, etc., away from the feeders and their hangers.
 My birds perch on the lines, as well as the cord the hangers hang from while waiting their turn to the feeders.
 Anything they pick up on their little feet can easly wind up in their beaks, or be carried back to the little ones in the nests.

-This is a guide about keeping ants out of the hummingbird feeder.
+This is a page about keeping ants out of the hummingbird feeder.
 The sweet liquid in your hummingbird feeder attracts more visitors than just your intended guests.
-Ants also love the sweet nectar and often invade the feeders.
-Keeping them out can be a real hassle.